oracle-devrel/cd3-automation-toolkit/oci_tenancy/base_tf_creation/readme.txt

 ##### You can use the below script or follow the steps below to create your terraform environment ####
 #!/bin/bash

-echo "Download terraform.zio from terraform.io for your platform" echo "Example: wget <URL> -O terraform.zip" echo "Unzip it and move it over to /usr/local/bin.
+echo "Download terraform.zip from terraform.io for your platform" echo "Example: wget <URL> -O terraform.zip" echo "Unzip it and move it over to /usr/local/bin.
 Make sure /usr/local/bin is in your path" echo "This will download the v2.1.0 OCI terraform provider"